Rectification and nonlinear Hall effect by fluctuating finite-momentum Cooper pairs

 The nonlinear paraconductivity is similarly obtained~\cite{Supplemental},

-respectively, where $L_yL_z$ is the wire cross-section.
+to the leading order of {the reduced temperature} $\epsilon$.
+The NCT is of $O(\epsilon^{-2})$, as reported previously~\cite{Wakatsuki2017-dp,Wakatsuki2018-ll,Hoshino2018-sa}. {Notably, it is the anharmonicity parameter ${\mathcal{A}}^{ijk}$ that gives rise to NCT~\cite{Wakatsuki2017-dp,Hoshino2018-sa}, since $\bm{q}_0$ can be traced out from Eq.~\eqref{eq:GL_current} by shifting the momentum.} Note that $\sigma_{2{\rm{s}}}^{ijk}$ allows not only rectification but also the NHE.
+Nonlinear paraconductivities for system dimensions $d=1$ and $3$ are also obtained as {$L_yL_z\sigma_{2{\rm{s}}}^{xxx}=\frac{3\tau_0^2T\xi_x^2}{8\epsilon^{5/2}}{\mathcal{A}}^{xxx}$ and $\sigma_{2{\rm{s}}}^{ijk}=\frac{\tau_0^2T}{16\pi\epsilon^{3/2}}{\mathcal{A}}^{ijk}$,} respectively, where $L_yL_z$ is the wire cross section.
 We emphasize that the obtained formulas allow us to discuss the nonlinear effect of the Zeeman field $\bm{h}$ and, if any, coexisting time-reversal-breaking orders, in contrast to the previous formulas showing $O(h)$ NCT in specific two-dimensional models~\cite{Wakatsuki2017-dp,Wakatsuki2018-ll,Hoshino2018-sa}.
 This point is crucial to describe fluctuating finite-momentum Cooper pairs.

 To illustrate the formula~\eqref{eq:nonlinear_formula}, we discuss NCT linear in the Zeeman field $\bm{h}$ before studying the nonlinear effects of $\bm{h}$.
-In this case, ${\mathcal{A}}^{ijk}=O(h)$ can be rewritten in the form of the cubic spin-orbit coupling (SOC)~\cite{Daido2022-gj},
+In this case, {the anharmonicity parameter} ${\mathcal{A}}^{ijk}$ { is $O(h)$ and} can be rewritten in the form of the cubic spin-orbit coupling (SOC)~\cite{Daido2022-gj}

 The effect of $\bm{h}$ on the other coefficients is $O(h^2)$ and thus is negligible in the low-field region.
-For the purpose of symmetry considerations, the effective SOC $\bm{g}_{\mathcal{A}}(\delta\bm{q})$ can be identified with the antisymmetric SOC of the system around the Gamma point in the Brilloiun zone~\cite{Daido2022-gj}.
+For the purpose of symmetry considerations, the effective SOC $\bm{g}_{\mathcal{A}}(\delta\bm{q})$ can be identified with the antisymmetric SOC of the system around the $\Gamma$ point in the Brillouin zone~\cite{Daido2022-gj}.
 Typical forms of the effective SOC in Rashba, chiral, Ising, and Dresselhaus systems are illustrated with a unit vector $\hat{n}$ in Table~\ref{tab:SOC}.